bbauska/meta-react-basics/README.md

 <h4>Adding time travel</h4>

-As a final exercise, let's make it possible to "go back in time" to the previous moves in the game.
+<p>As a final exercise, let's make it possible to "go back in time" to the
+previous moves in the game.</p>

 <h4>Storing a history of moves</h4>

-If you mutated the squares array, implementing time travel would be very difficult.
+<p>If you mutated the squares array, implementing time travel would be very
+difficult.</p>

-However, you used slice() to create a new copy of the squares array after every move, and treated it as immutable.
-This will allow you to store every past version of the squares array, and navigate between the turns that have already happened.
+<p>However, you used slice() to create a new copy of the squares array
+after every move, and treated it as immutable.
+This will allow you to store every past version of the squares array, and navigate between the turns that have already happened.</p>

-You'll store the past squares arrays in another array called history, which you'll store as a new state variable.
-The history array represents all board states, from the first to the last move, and has a shape like
+<p>You'll store the past squares arrays in another array called history,
+which you'll store as a new state variable.
+The history array represents all board states, from the first to the last move, and has a shape like this:</p>
-this:

 ```
 [